P2Binvestor Review

 While P2Bi is not the first (or only) company to offer streamlined asset-backed financing, this lender targets a largely ignored customer base: businesses that are established enough to need a fairly large credit line but are not yet bankable.

 P2Bi has been in business for a relatively short amount of time; however, while there are very few customer reviews online, the company has built up a lot of positive press.
-Its product is reasonably priced and all-around convenient, and the company is very transparent.
+Its product is reasonably priced and all-around convenient, and the company provides a solid amount of information about its product.

 Services Offered By P2Binvestor